Battle of the Most Convenient

 The newest craze in versatility is clip-in and tape-in extensions, the two sound similar but they are different, and I will share with you how.
 Full disclaimer: I am not here to advocate for either one, but I do hope to educate you about the differences.
 Once you read and do your research, you can decide which works best for you!

 How Are They Made

-Lets take a closer look into how to make tape-in and clip-in extensions.
+Let's take a closer look at how to make tape-in and clip-in extensions.